MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-azure-02.md

 ## Congratulations

-In this tutorial you learned how Azure storage services can be used to persist unstructured data, like in our case **Tracked Objects** and binaries in form of thumbnail images for the **HoloLens 2** demo application on the cloud.
+In this tutorial you learned how Azure Storage services can be used to persist unstructured data, like in our case **Tracked Objects** and binaries in form of thumbnail images for the **HoloLens 2** demo application on the cloud.

 In the next tutorial you will learn how to use Azure Custom Vision to detect images associated with a *Tracked Object*.